dattch/lzoned/README.md

 ##### Setters
 For your applicable setters on your model, you need to note that a zone has been dirtied.
-You can add 'tags' which will be available in your flush routine so you can update only the fields that have changed.
+You can add 'tags' which will be available in your commit routine so you can update only the fields that have changed.

 ```go
 func (u *User) SetName(name string) string {